telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/configuration_examples.md

 Nevertheless, it may not seem so obvious how subscriptions look like when a single Cygnus agent with a single listener internally multiplexes the notified context data based on the FIWARE service.
 In that case, a suscription per client is also required (since Orion does not allow to subscribe to all FIWARE services, due to security reasons), but all subscriptions must point to the same single endpoint URL.

+In any case, please consider the trade off between using as minimum Orion subscriptions as possible (subscriptions number impacts in terms of Orion performance) and using as maximum JVM/Cygnus agents (each JVM has its own resources in terms of memory and CPU).

 [Top](#top)

 ### <a name="section2.2"></a>Scenarios involving multiple FIWARE service paths